 4) Double-Blind Testing: Here, the security personnel within the organization would have no idea regarding the assault same as like it happens in real attempted breaches.

-Read: Automation Testing Interview Questions & Answers
+Read: Top 40 Advanced Mobile Testing Interview Questions and Answers for 2020

 5) Targeted Testing: In this method, the pen tester and the security personnel both work together for the vulnerabilities.
 This is a valuable method as it offers instant suggestions from the hacker’s point of view.